Journal

 Gartner's Hype Cycle

 I had a really interesting discussion with Chris Szymansky, the VP of Engineering at The Resumator, last week.
 The discussion was all about their high-level business strategy – where they are at, what the competition looks like at this point, what has happened since I was with them a couple of years ago and so on.
 It was a really interesting conversation in and of itself, and it reminded me again why I love working at technology startups.
+There is no doubt that including your employees on such discussions is one of the most effective ways to motivate them.

 -